cchamilt/WindowsMelodyRecovery/docs/BACKUP_DETAILS.md

 ---

-*This document reflects the backup capabilities of Windows Missing Recovery v1.0.0 as of June 2025.*
+*This document reflects the backup capabilities of Windows Melody Recovery v1.0.0 as of June 2025.*